-Roscoe Collegiate ISD is now beginning year six as an Early College.
-The Early College program has experienced consistent growth over the past five years.
-The Fall 2014 Semester is expected to begin with record enrollment rates on college courses.
-Completion rates for the Associate Degree have also grown steadily from one student five years ago, to 52% of the 2011 graduating class, 58% of the 2012 graduating class, 73% of the 2013 graduating class, and 89% of the Class of 2014.
-The current expectation for the Class of 2015 and beyond is for 90% or greater of each class to complete the blended model Associate Degree through Roscoe Collegiate and Western Texas College.
+Roscoe Collegiate ISD is now heading into year 7 as an Early College.
+The Early College program has experienced consistent growth over the past six years.
+The Fall 2015 Semester is expected to begin with record enrollment rates on college courses.
+Completion rates for the Associate Degree have also grown steadily from one student six years ago, to 52% of the Class of 2011, 58% of the Class of 2012, 73% of the Class of 2013, 89% of the Class of 2014 and 90% of the Class of 2015.
+The current expectation is to sustain 90% or greater of each class to complete the blended model Associate Degree through Roscoe Collegiate and Western Texas College.

 Early College Support

 As a result of the initial Early College endeavor, Roscoe Collegiate is also heavily invested in a college readiness program, AVID, for all students in grades 7 through 12.
 Additionally, the district has adopted a Common Instructional Framework that is comprised of the 21st Century skills, of which employers are demanding proficiency among their employees.
 As a means of assessing the level of student engagement in the Common Instructional Framework, the district has also adopted the Harvard Instructional Rounds Model, consisting of both internal and external assessment of student engagement on a weekly basis.
 Finally, the district has extensive focus on understanding and educating poverty in an attempt to close the literacy gap among low-socioeconomic learners by grade 3, thereby empowering these students to become truly college ready by grade 9 and beyond.